omeka/omeka-s-enduser/docs/content/item-sets.md

 ## Add an item set

-To add a new item set, click the Item Sets tab from the left navigation of the dashboard.
+To add a new item set, click the Item sets tab from the left navigation of the dashboard.
 Click the "Add new item set" button on the right hand side of the screen.

 Item sets may use the same resource templates available for items to provide pre-selected fields.
 Each set should contain at least one descriptive value, such as Dublin Core Description.